OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 Objection contains a module to work with iOS Bundles, which offers two commands: `list_bundles` and `list_frameworks`.

-`list_bundles` command lists all of the application’s non framework bundles.
-The output of both commands contains executable name, bundle id, version of the library and path to the library.
+The `list_bundles` command lists all of the application’s bundles that are not related to Frameworks.
+The output contains executable name, bundle id, version of the library and path to the library.

 ```bash
 ...itudehacks.DVIAswiftv2.develop on (iPhone: 13.2.3) [usb] # ios bundles list_bundles